-There's know-how - the everyday working know-ledge and understanding of how best to plant, raise and harvest a crop.
+There's know-how - the everyday working knowledge and understanding of how best to plant, raise and harvest a crop that's handed down from generation to generation.
 This is not simply tossing a few seeds to the ground and hoping for the best.
 It involves high-tech equipment that places hybrid seeds at the desired depth in the soil and the optimal number of seeds per acre.
 It's the ability to help keep that crop healthy during the growing season.
 The understanding of where plant nutrients are needed and when - and the technical savvy to do just that.
 The optimism to invest hundreds of thousands of dollars into a crop Mother Nature can wipe out in an instant.

 Then comes the continuing advancement of hybrid seed corn - every year means better hybrid seeds for farmers.
 Plant breeders today have advanced tools to better predict which desirable characteristics will come from its two parents.
-They can identify those with potential and run tests before a single seed is ever planted in the ground.
-Add the advances gained through biotechnology and the potential from mapping the corn genome, its DNA, and it's safe to say today's yields - unimagined a generation ago - are just the beginning.
+They can identify those with potential and determine those characteristics before a single seed is ever planted in the ground.
+Add the advances gained through biotechnology and the potential from mapping the corn genome, and it's safe to say today's yields - unimagined only a generation ago - are just the beginning.

-Seven of the largest crops in history all occurred in the last seven years, culminating with 13.1 billion bushels produced in 2009.
-That's enough corn to fill bushel baskets - the size of a small round laundry basket - that when lined up could go from the earth to the moon and back more than seven times.
+Eight of the largest crops in history all occurred in the last eight years, with 12.4 billion bushels produced in 2010.
+That's enough corn to fill bushel baskets - the size of a small round laundry basket - that could go from the earth to the moon and back nearly seven times.

-Yet even today's yields are impressive compared to those of just a decade ago.
-The national average and record 164.7 bushels produced on each acre in 2009 was 20 percent larger than the average yield in 2000 - and plant breeding experts estimate yields may jump 40 percent before 2020 and, perhaps, hit a national average of 300 bushels per acre by 2030.
+Yet even today's yields are impressive compared to those of just eight years ago.
+The national average of 153 bushels produced on each acre in 2010 was nearly 20 percent larger than the average yield in 2002 - and plant breeding experts estimate yields may jump 40 percent before 2020 and, perhaps, hit a national average of 300 bushels per acre by 2030.

 Is this simply a pipe dream?
-Consider this: The average yield of National Corn Yield Contest winners last year was 307 bushels per acre.
+Consider this: The average yield of National Corn Yield Contest winners last year was 302 bushels per acre.
 Contest winners are generally trendsetters.
-If they can do it, certainly others will follow.
+If they can do it, others will certainly follow.

-These higher yields will mean crops of 15 billion bushels and more - all from the same number of acres.
+These higher yields mean we'll see crops of 15 billion bushels and more - all from the same number of acres.